Understanding and Estimating the Execution Time of Quantum Circuits: Background

 \subsection{Quantum execution and execution time}

 When a quantum circuit is submitted for execution on a quantum computing platform such as the IBM Quantum Platform, the platform usually provides an estimated execution time.
 The execution time includes loading the quantum circuit into the pre-selected quantum computer that creates the pulses, running multiple repetitions of calibration pulses and the quantum circuit, and resetting the qubits (relaxation) along with either calibration or executing the quantum circuit.
 These steps together make up the total execution time.
 As illustrated in Fig.~\ref{fig:estimated}, on the IBM quantum computer \texttt{ibm\_osaka}, the quantum circuit is expected to run for 2 minutes and 27.5 seconds.
 After the execution, the platform provides the actual execution time of the circuit.
 As shown in Fig.~\ref{fig:actual}, the actual execution time is only 27 seconds, substantially different from the estimation.
 The primary objective of our approach is to accurately predict the execution time, aiming to substantially reduce the significant errors observed in the estimates provided by quantum computing platforms.
+Please note that currently, IBM Quantum Platform only provides the worst case estimated execution time, which serves primarily as an upper bound for latency-critical scenarios.
+However, this estimate alone is insufficient for many practical use cases where developers and platform operators require more realistic predictions.
+Our method is expected to complement IBM's worst-case latency estimates by providing precise average-case execution times, which are essential for realistic cost estimation; developers can rely on IBM’s upper bounds when strict real-time guarantees are required and leverage our predictions for practical runtime planning.
 While the IBM Quantum Platform serves as a case study in this paper, our goal extends beyond this to a more general application across various platforms.